-A Steady State sensitivity may be performed removing modeling of an existing and/or higher queued ERIS generator without an associated long term firm TSR.
-Associated planned network upgrades also will be removed along with these generators without a long term firm TSR.
+A steady state sensitivity may be performed removing modeling of an existing generator (prior to the effective date of FERC Order No. 20031) and/or higher queued ERIS generator without an associated long term firm TSR.
+Associated planned Network Upgrades also will be removed along with these generators without a long term firm TSR.
 The steady state injection constraints on the LG&E/KU Transmission System that are not found in the sensitivity study will be removed from the final injection constraint list.
 New constraints that are found in the sensitivity study will be added to the final injection constraint list.
 The ITO will document both an initial injection constraint and a final injection constraint list in the study report.